This is the EIB Network, where we serve humanity simply by showing up.

 Thank you very much, sir.

-And a few years ago I had a new album coming out, and um, because NPR is uh where most of my music is broadcast.
+And a few years ago, I had a new album coming out, and because NPR is where most of my music is broadcast, I had scheduled a series of interviews at the NPR stations.

-I was listening to the station before I went in, and I heard a couple of the NPR um talking heads, the um analysts, saying that they'd they'd been accused of uh bias and they were poo-pooing that idea.
+And the morning I arrived at the station in Louisiana, I was listening to the station before I went in, and I heard a couple of the NPR talking heads, the analysts, saying that they'd been accused of bias, and they were poo-pooing that idea.

 Just amazing to me.